 Here, for example, is Margaret losing her virginity to an impoverished cad in ‘Number One’: ‘She pushed away a can and a couple of DVDs with men all over the covers.
 She wouldn’t like to make too much of it afterwards, to overthink it, but the flinty glare of Tom Cruise was the last thing she saw before he bored into her, a snout digging in the placid earth.’
 In a later story, ‘Baked Alaska’, she ponders why the ghastly Walls ‘insisted on referring to it as a round of sex’.
 In the middle of an another heated argument with her long-suffering fiancé Sergio Fantasia in ‘Trouble Again’, she plays a trump card: ‘If PREGNANT 1–2 weeks doesn’t beat mediator, then she’ll never win a fight.’
 In ‘Maternity Benefit,’ in the throes of labour, she catches sight of herself in the ward bathroom: ‘A savage creature in the mirror.
 Hysteria patient.
 Electrocuted cat.’

 Midway through this maternity story there is a shift to a section on Margaret’s writing and her efforts to get her stories published.
 Initially quite the jolt, the effect is to align the two: difficult, protracted births that bring great meaning to her life.
 In writing and in love, nothing has come easy to our beleaguered heroine and yet everything, as she might just say herself, is right within her grasp.
 Readers of Old Romantics will be swept up in the verve of Armstrong’s storytelling, but the deeper purpose of the humour, as with all good comedic writing, is that of connection, of recognition: this crazy thing called life, tell me you feel it too?
 The more we laugh, the closer we are to tears.
-Old Romantics is a collection big on feeling, on living, romanticism with a capital R. It is a striking debut of old-new stories by a writer of marked sensibility.
+Old Romantics is a collection big on feeling, on living, romanticism with a capital R, a striking debut of old-new stories by a writer of marked sensibility.